Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 };
 ```

-The microopClasses is a Python dictionary containing pairs of microop mnemonic
+This Python dictionary containing pairs of microop mnemonic strings and their
-strings and their corresponding class definitions.
-It's crucial to highlight
+corresponding class definitions.
+It's crucial to highlight that each microop
-that each microop operation is expressed as a distinct class.
-The microopClasses
+operation is expressed as a distinct Python class.
+The microopClasses dictionary,
-dictionary, once provided, will be designated to the 'microops' attribute of the
+once provided, will be assigned to the 'microops' attribute of the MicroAssembler.
-MicroAssembler.
+Then how this dictionary is generated?

 ```python
 #gem5/src/arch/x86/isa/microops/limop.isa